danielweinmann/react-native-stateless-form/README.md

 - Your widget must have a component created with ES6 `class` statement.
 - Your widget should implement the `focus()` method.
+- Your widget should implement the `blur()` method.
+- Your widget should implement `onSubmitEditing` or equivalent and call `this.props.onNextInputFocus(this.props.nextInput, this)` so StatelessForm can focus the next input or blur the current input.
 - You must pass the component's class name to your form's `focusableTypes` prop.

 #### Scrollable input widgets

 If you want your widget to receive scroll when showing keyboard, you must implement the following pattern:

-- Your widget should implement keyboard show management and call `this.props.onKeyboardShow({ height, y, keyboardHeight })` on keyboard show. `height` must be your widget's height, `y` must be your widget y position and `keyboardHeight` must be the currently open keyboard height.
+- Your widget should implement `onFocus` and call `this.props.onFocus(scrollTo)` on focus. `scrollTo` must be your widget's `y` position.
-- Your widget should implement keyboard hide management and call `this.props.onKeyboardHide()` on keyboard hide.
-- Check [InlineTextInput](https://github.com/danielweinmann/react-native-stateless-form/blob/master/widgets/InlineTextInput.js) for references on how to implement it.
+- You can get your `y` position using `onLayout` prop.
+Check [InlineTextInput](https://github.com/danielweinmann/react-native-stateless-form/blob/master/widgets/InlineTextInput.js) for references on how to implement it.

 ## Contributing